stefanoborini/stefanoborini.github.io/_posts/2019-04-26-current-status-of-python-packaging.md

 implementation of setuptools in the first place.
 Besides, there's no guarantee that setuptools can satisfy all needs.
 Some packages may have specialized needs.

-**Ok, so if I understand correctly: to create my working environment I need poetry.
+**Ok, so if I understand correctly: to create my working environment I need Poetry.
 To create the built package, I need setup.py and setuptools. or pyproject.toml?**

 If you want to use setuptools, you need a setup.py, but then you have the problem that people will need setuptools installed to build your package.

 **Which other tools can I use instead of setuptools?**

-you can use flit, or poetry itself.
+you can use flit, or Poetry itself.

-**Wasn't poetry something to install dependencies?**
+**Wasn't Poetry something to install dependencies?**

 Yes but it also does building. pipenv doesn't do that.

 **By the way, if I use setup.py I have to write the dependencies, why?
-What is their relationship with the ones I installed with pipenv/poetry/requirements.txt?**
+What is their relationship with the ones I installed with pipenv/Poetry/requirements.txt?**

 Those are the abstract dependencies that are needed for your package to run, and are the dependencies that pip needs when it's time to decide what to